dillonforrest/startup/_posts/2015-07-31-the-end-of-my-startup-journey.md

 # Do employers like seeing a failed startup attempt on your resume?

+Someone once told me that if you have no kids and debt, then a startup has no risk beyond forgoing your salary at a full-time job.
+He said you can always just get another job.
+However, some others might worry that employers don't want to hire failed entrepreneurs.
+Maybe just getting hired isn't so easy after a startup attempt.

-I feel that no single employer will see a failed startup as a negative on your resume.
+After doing all my interviews, I feel that no single employer will see a failed startup as a negative on your resume.
 I never felt that my failed startup ever hurt me.
+I wouldn't allow the fear of being unemployable prevent you from taking the plunge and starting up.

-Okay, so did my startup attempt help me?
+Okay, so did my startup attempt help me get a job?

 I would say that most companies didn't differentiate between my startup attempt and an ordinary job.
+They weren't very impressed by my startup journey.
 That was disappointing to me.
 However, I realized that these companies didn't have work cultures which valued the entrepreneurial spirit.
 Those were companies I didn't want to work for.

 Fortunately, many employers found my startup attempt impressive and thought more highly of me because of it.